 - Check “Yes” to the antlerless deer question on your phase I quota permit application.

-- Special-opportunity and recreational use permit holders will automatically be included in the antlerless deer permit drawing (if permits are available for that area).
+- Special-opportunity and recreational use permit holders will automatically be included in the antlerless deer permit drawing (if permits are available for an area).

 - Fort Drum WMA: One seven-day general gun deer/hog hunt - $50; 20 hunters on 20,858 acres.